-Since previous Court decisions are not binding under Italian law, Italian Courts do not make use of test cases, nor of model cases.
+Since previous Court decisions rendered in different trials are not binding under Italian law, Italian Courts do not make use of test cases, nor of model cases.

 3.5 Are any other case management procedures typically used in the context of class/group litigation?